top of page

 Meaningful Connections

-Don’t underestimate the power of a strong social support.
-Positive relationships can help give you a sense of belonging, reduce the accidental self-isolation in creative works and provide a support system when you need a listening ear.
+Positive relationships can help give you a sense of belonging, reduce accidental self-isolation in creative work, and provide a support system when you need a listening ear.

 Even in your workspace, seeking and engaging with your team members to ask for constructive feedback will help battle your need for external validation.
 This could also help you gain new ideas through collaboration with your team.